-The current season 2013/2014 season is highlighted by Ms. Kuznetsova’s debut as Cio-Cio San in Anthony Minghella’s production of Madama Butterfly at English National Opera under Gianluca Marciano.
-The season continues with the title role of Katya Kabanová at both the Hamburgische Staatsoper and Teatro Municipal de Santiago de Chile as well as a return to Opéra de Montpellier as Tatyana under Ari Rasilainen.
-In concert, Dina will sing Britten’s War Requiem for the first time with the Sydney Symphony Orchestra under Vladimir Ashkenazy.
+The season 2013/2014 season was highlighted by Ms. Kuznetsova’s debut as Cio-Cio San in Anthony Minghella’s production of Madama Butterfly at English National Opera under Gianluca Marciano.
+The season continued with the title role of Katya Kabanová at both the Hamburgische Staatsoper and Teatro Municipal de Santiago de Chile.
+In concert, Dina sang Britten’s War Requiem with the Sydney Symphony Orchestra under Vladimir Ashkenazy.

 Other Ms. Kuznetsova's career highlights have included a return to the Lyric Opera of Chicago as Tatyana in Yevgeny Onegin opposite Dmitri Hvorostovsky and conducted by Sir Andrew Davis, Vienna State Opera debut as Gounod's Juliette and her Covent Garden debut as Lauretta in Gianni Schicchi conducted by Antonio Pappano and opposite Bryn Terfel.